angular/angular/aio/content/guide/creating-libraries.md

 * Include an installation schematic so that `ng add` can add your library to a project.

-* Include generation schematics in your library so that `ng generate` can scaffold your defined artifacts (components, services, tests, and so on) in a project.
+* Include generation schematics in your library so that `ng generate` can scaffold your defined artifacts (components, services, tests) in a project.

 * Include an update schematic so that `ng update` can update your library’s dependencies and provide migrations for breaking changes in new releases.

 What you include in your library depends on your task.
-For example, you could define a schematic to create a dropdown that is pre-populated with canned data to show how to add it to an app.
+For example, you could define a schematic to create a dropdown that is pre-populated with canned data to show how to add it to an application.
 If you want a dropdown that would contain different passed-in values each time, your library could define a schematic to create it with a given configuration.
-Developers could then use `ng generate` to configure an instance for their own app.
+Developers could then use `ng generate` to configure an instance for their own application.

 Suppose you want to read a configuration file and then generate a form based on that configuration.
 If that form will need additional customization by the developer who is using your library, it might work best as a schematic.